PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 introspection and cannot mutate the frame behind a live block.
-The update is therefore explicit in serialized dataflow and consumes/returns the block like any other instruction. `apply_byproduct(...).using("frame_update")` is the typed convenience when the delta is already packaged as a linear `PauliByproduct` token.
+The update is therefore explicit in serialized dataflow and consumes/returns the block like any other instruction. `apply_byproduct(...).using("frame_update")` is the typed convenience when the delta is already packaged as a single-use `PauliByproduct` token.

 The Rust artifacts should make frame evolution inspectable at three points: